-Images, videos, and other media make websites come alive – they convey emotions, create atmosphere, and can make complex information understandable at a glance.
-At the same time, they significantly influence your Google ranking.
+Images, videos, and other media bring websites to life—they convey emotions, create atmosphere, and can make complex information understandable at a glance.
+But at the same time, they also have a decisive impact on your Google ranking.
 When used correctly, they combine aesthetics with performance.
-Optimized media ensures faster loading times, better visibility in image search, and a professional appearance.
-In this article, you'll learn what to consider to set up your content technically and visually.
+Optimized media ensures faster load times, greater visibility in image search, and a professional appearance.
+In this article, you’ll learn what to look out for to ensure your content is technically and visually flawless.

-Large images look impressive, but they can significantly slow down your website – a disadvantage for both users and search engines.
-Use tools like TinyPNG, ImageOptim, or Squoosh to compress images without visible quality loss.
-Make sure images are not larger than necessary.
-A file size under 200 KB is ideal for most uses.
-Fast loading times are a key Google ranking factor – every second counts.
-Efficient compression balances quality and speed.
+Large images look impressive, but they can significantly increase your website’s load time—a drawback for both users and search engines.
+Use tools like TinyPNG, ImageOptim or Squoosh, to compress images without any visible loss of quality.
+Keep in mind that images on the web should generally not be larger than necessary.
+A file size under 200 KB is ideal for most applications.
+Fast loading times are a key ranking factor on Google—every second counts.
+Efficient compression helps you strike a balance between quality and speed.

-The file name is more than a technical detail – it gives Google and users clues about the image content.
-Instead of "IMG_1234.jpg", use descriptive names like "vegan-baking-powder.jpg" or "yoga-on-the-beach.jpg".
-Use hyphens instead of underscores and include relevant keywords naturally.
-A good file name can significantly increase your images' visibility in Google Image Search.
+The file name is more than just a technical detail—it gives Google and users clues about the image’s content.
+Instead of “IMG_1234.jpg,” use descriptive names such as “vegan-alkaline-powder.jpg” or “yoga-on-the-beach.jpg.”
+This way, the search engine immediately recognizes what the image is about.
+Be sure to use hyphens instead of underscores and include relevant keywords without overloading the name.
+A good file name can significantly increase the visibility of your images in Google Image Search.

 4. Use modern image formats

-Traditional formats like JPG or PNG are common, but newer formats like WebP and AVIF offer much better compression: same quality at smaller file size.
-Most browsers fully support these formats.
-They reduce loading times and improve your site's Core Web Vitals – two factors heavily weighted by Google.
-Test with tools like PageSpeed Insights and implement a fallback for older browsers.
+Classic formats like JPG or PNG are widely used, but new formats such as WebP and AVIF offer significantly better compression.
+This means: the same quality with a smaller file size.
+Many browsers already fully support these modern formats.
+They reduce load times and improve your site’s Core Web Vitals—two factors that Google heavily weights.
+Use tools like PageSpeed Insights to check whether your website benefits from this, and implement an automatic format fallback for older browsers.

 5. Use responsive images

-In a mobile-first world, responsive design is essential.
-Use the srcset attribute to provide different image sizes for different devices.
-This saves bandwidth and ensures optimal display.
-This technique improves user experience and reduces bounce rate.
-Responsiveness is not just design; it is performance.
-Regularly check using tools like
+In a mobile world, responsive design is a must.
+With the srcset attribute, you can provide different image sizes for different devices.
+This way, a smaller image is loaded on a smartphone than on a desktop monitor—which saves bandwidth and ensures optimal display.
+This technique improves the user experience and reduces the bounce rate.
+Responsiveness isn’t just about design—it’s about performance.

-Videos, animations, and audio increase interactivity but must be embedded correctly.
-Use structured data like VideoObject or AudioObject to show Google your content.
-Prefer hosting videos on platforms like YouTube or Vimeo rather than on your server to reduce load and gain extra reach.
-Subtitles and transcripts make content more accessible and improve SEO through additional text content.
+Videos, animations, and audio files increase your website’s interactivity—but they must be embedded correctly.
+Use structured data such as VideoObject or AudioObject to show Google what your content includes.
+It’s better to upload videos via platforms like YouTube or Vimeo rather than hosting them directly on your server.
+This reduces server load and gives you additional reach.
+Subtitles and transcripts make your content more accessible and improve your SEO ranking by adding text content.

 7. Enable lazy loading

-Images are most effective when relevant to the text.
-Google analyzes surrounding content to understand image meaning.
-Ensure semantic relevance – e.g., a picture of fresh vegetables belongs in an article about nutrition, not technology.
-Captions also help highlight relevance.
-Clear context increases the likelihood of prominent placement in Google Image Search.
+Images only have their full impact when their content aligns with the text.
+Google analyzes the surrounding content to understand the meaning of an image.
+So make sure there’s semantic relevance—for example, an image of fresh vegetables belongs in an article about nutrition, not one about technology.
+Image captions also help clarify relevance.
+The clearer the context, the higher the likelihood that your image will be prominently placed in Google Image Search.

-An optimized image strategy can bring valuable extra traffic.
-Organize your media library logically, e.g., "/images/products/" or "/media/team/".
-Upload important image URLs to your XML sitemap and submit via the Google Search Console.
-Monitor which images get the most clicks to refine your SEO strategy and boost visibility in image search.
+An optimized image strategy can bring you valuable additional traffic.
+Organize your media library logically, for example, as “/images/products/” or “/media/team/”.
+Upload all important image URLs to your XML sitemap and submit them via the Google Search Console.
+Regularly monitor which images generate the most clicks.
+This allows you to tailor your SEO strategy and continuously increase your visibility in image search.

 Conclusion

-Optimizing images and multimedia is not a luxury, but essential for professional websites.
-It enhances speed, user experience, and visibility – three pillars of successful online marketing.
-By choosing the right formats, compressing wisely, and applying clean SEO structure, you are rewarded by Google and provide visitors with a coherent, aesthetic experience.
-At aurelix, I help you create media content where technology and emotion work hand in hand.
+The optimization of images and multimedia content is not a luxury, but a necessity for professional websites.
+It improves speed, user experience, and visibility—three cornerstones of successful online marketing.
+By carefully selecting formats, using smart compression, and maintaining a clean SEO structure, you’ll not only be rewarded by Google but also offer visitors a cohesive, aesthetically pleasing experience.
+At aurelix, I’ll help you design your media content so that technology and emotion go hand in hand.

 Further Resources:

-A complete list of known 200 Google ranking factors can be found here:
+You can find a complete list of the known 200 Google ranking factors here:

 https://backlinko.com/google-ranking-factors